310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/second_half_p3.md

 {% endbubble %}

 {% bubble Chiaki past%}
-… Uh-huh… Um, yes, you were a big help.
+…Uh-huh… Um, yes, you were a big help.
 Thank you.
 {% endbubble %}

 {% bubble Kanata pastsmile %}